githubrsys/startingWithTYPO3/README.md

 If you have a question -there are plenty of resources -> see section [help](#user-content-help-resources).

 They all have one thing in common.
 You must ask the right questions and provide necessary information to get qualified help.
-Otherwise people wont help you as it takes to long to pull things out of you nose.
+Otherwise people wont help you as it takes to long to pull things out of your nose.

 **Use this pattern as a rule of thumbs:**